-Writing content-first websites will save you a lot of headaches, especially when it comes to time and resources.
+Writing content-first websites will save you many headaches, especially when it comes to time and resources.
 Letting design take precedence is inefficient and can cost more money than letting content drive the process.

 Developing a website without a content-first approach is like buying materials to build a house without a blueprint.
 You don’t know if the materials will fit or if you’ll have all the necessary supplies.
 Similarly, if you design a website before creating the content, you must force content to fit the design.

 Forcing content is never a good idea.
+Why?
 It doesn’t allow you to think about your business goals, website strategy and content plan.
-You’ll miss crucial opportunities for engagement and drive people away with a poor user experience.
+As result, you’ll miss crucial opportunities for engagement and drive people away with a poor user experience.
 They’ll struggle to navigate your site, and when they don’t find the content they’re seeking, they’ll go somewhere else for it.

 Content-first website production lets content drive the design.
 Ready to learn how to do it?
 Let’s dive in!

 Before you write one word of content, you must know who your audience is, what their pain points are, what drives them, what they want from your site and how they consume content.
 This foundational information is key to writing a content-first website that people will engage with.
 It also affects the type of content you’ll create and why you’ll create it.